raspberrypilearning/puzzle-room/en/step_4.md

 --- /task ---

-The script starting with `when flag clicked`{:class='block3events} is the first to change in the handwheel sprite.
+The `when flag clicked`{:class='block3events'} script is the first one that needs to be changed.

 --- task ---